collective/tutorial.todoapp/docs/chapter_1.rst

    .. image:: images/edit_completed.jpg
       :width: 400px

 #.
-Add a title, since this is what users see in the top right corner of the TODO items, and then check "reopen" as a possible transition.
+Add a title, since this is what users see in the top right corner of the
+   TODO items, and then check ``reopen`` as a possible transition.
 This means that when a TODO item is completed, it will only allow the user to reopen it (and not re-complete it, for example).
-In the same respect, open the open transition, add a title, and mark "complete" as a possible transition.
+In the same respect, open the open transition, add a title, and mark ``complete`` as a possible transition.

    .. image:: images/save_completed.jpg
       :width: 400px